decodeanalyst/sovryn-website/content/posts/blog-post-5/supersize-your-stash-with-sovryn.md

 <br />
 <br />

-<b>NEW:</b> In addition, there are arbitrage opportunities balancing the AMM within the Sovryn platform itself.
+**NEW:** In addition, there are arbitrage opportunities balancing the AMM within the Sovryn platform itself.
 Spotting these opportunities could not be easier!
 We have just launched notifications within the dapp.
 Navigate to the Swap tab within the Trade area to see exactly what the AMM needs to stay in balance and the premium it will pay you for making the required swap.
 We encourage you to take these opportunities and help to close the price differential.

 <br />
 <br />